radgrad/docusaurus2/docs/radgrad2/datamodel/dump-restore.md

 ## Dump

-As noted previously, in RadGrad, all collections are managed through a set of Javascript classes.
+As noted previously, in RadGrad, all collections are managed through a set of Typescript classes.
 The classes that wrap each collection inherit from the class BaseCollection, which defines a method called `dumpOne()` whose default implementation throws an error:

 ```js
  /**